seananderson/glmmfields/cran-comments.md

 ## Release summary

-This is a new version that is compatible with upcoming updates to rstan and StanHeaders.
+This is a new version that is compatible with updates to 'rstantools'.

 ## Test environments

-* local mac OS install, R 4.1.1
+* local macOS install, R 4.2.2
+* Windows (on github-actions), R 4.2.2
+* Ubuntu 20.04.4 (on github-actions), R-devel
+* Ubuntu 20.04.4 (on github-actions), R-release
-* Ubuntu 20.04 (on GitHub CI), devel
+* Ubuntu 20.04.4 (on github-actions), R-old-release
-* win-builder, devel
+* Windows (winbuilder), R devel
+* Windows (winbuilder), R release

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-* checking for GNU extensions in Makefiles ...
-NOTE GNU make is a SystemRequirements.
+* checking C++ specification ...
+NOTE
+  Specified C++14: please drop specification unless essential

+This is created by 'rstantools' on build and is presumably essential.
+'rstantools' itself has a system requirement of C++14.